coda/packs-sdk/docs/guides/basics/authentication/aws.md

 ### Trust policy

-Before Coda can generate temporary credentials for the role, a trust relationship must first be established between Coda's AWS user and your role.
+In addition to supplying the role and external ID, the user authenticating the Pack must also create a trust relationship between Coda's AWS account and their role.
 This is done by setting a trust policy on the role, associating the role with the account and an external ID.

 ```json
 {